Kia Venga (2010-2019) Review

 "Few people would expect a car like this to be particularly focused on delivering an engaging driving experience or racing car grip.
 Although it is worthwhile noting that partner Hyundai took a different route in developing the suspension setup for its ix20 by bringing cars to the UK and testing them on the country’s particularly poor roads."

-Kia Venga Review 2023 frontright exterior
+Kia Venga (2010-2019) Review frontright exterior

-The Venga shares its engines and gearboxes with near-identical Hyundai ix20, although the exact offerings during the car’s lifetime were not exactly the same.
-At launch in 2010 the Venga was available with a 1.4-litre 90PS and 1.6-litre 125PS petrol, with the latter available with an automatic gearbox.
+The Venga shared its engines and gearboxes with near-identical Hyundai ix20, although the exact offerings during the car’s lifetime were not exactly the same.
+At launch in 2010, the Venga was available with a 1.4-litre 90PS and 1.6-litre 125PS petrol, with the latter available with an automatic gearbox.
 A 1.4-litre diesel was also offered at launch with 90PS and 240Nm of torque, alongside a 1.6-litre diesel with 115PS.

 As standard, all Venga models were fitted with six airbags including front, side and curtain airbags for the front seat occupants, seatbelt pre-tensioners and load limiters, two Isofix mounting points in the rear outside seats as well as a seatbelt reminder.
 Although EuroNCAP’s report says that ESC is optional, UK specification cars were fitted with this as standard from launch.